 - Wellness & Inclusion: Designs informed by medical data, pressure mapping, and an understanding of the unique needs of women, older adults, and adaptive cyclists.

-Technology is pushing boundaries as well, with some brands experimenting with 3D-printed padding, built-in sensors, and materials designed to bring “pro-level” comfort to everyone.
+Technology is pushing boundaries too.
+Some brands are experimenting with 3D-printed padding, built-in sensors, and materials designed to bring “pro-level” comfort to everyone.

 Finding the right road bike saddle is no longer a personal battle against pain.
 It's about adapting technology, community wisdom, and cultural inclusion to suit every rider's needs.